-[PR 6.x.6-1] Based on operator policy, the 6G system shall provide support for the integration of an on-device compatibility-enhancing AI agent to overcome limitations of and/or impose restrictions on UE behaviour based on 6G specification updates.
+[PR 6.x.6-1] Based on operator policy, the 6G system shall provide support for the integration of a compatibility-enhancing AI agent (on the UE and/or 6G network) to overcome limitations of and/or impose restrictions on UE behaviour based on 6G specification updates.

-[PR 6.x.6-2] Based on operator policy and user consent, the 6G system shall support mechanism(s) for updating an on-device compatibility-enhancing AI agent’s resources to adapt to critical changes reflected in 6G specification updates.

-[PR 6.x.6-3] Based on operator policy, the 6G system shall support mechanisms for controlling, monitoring and evaluating the performance of the on-device compatibility-enhancing AI agent.
+[PR 6.x.6-3] Based on operator policy, the 6G system shall support mechanisms for providing the 6G network intent to a compatibility-enhancing AI agent on the UE.

-[PR 6.x.6-4] The 6G system shall support disabling the on-device compatibility-enhancing AI agent and a fallback to the legacy backward compatibility mechanism.
+[PR 6.x.6-4] The 6G system shall support disabling a compatibility-enhancing AI agent and a fallback to the legacy backward compatibility mechanism.